 - a.
 Amendments to the company's constitution - b.
 Authorization of additional shares - c.
-Transfer of all or substantially all assets, which in effect results in the sale of the company are taken up?
+Transfer of all or substantially all assets, which in effect results in the sale of the company

 Shareholders are encouraged to actively participate in the annual meetings to discuss and approve items a-c.